 Presented to me double-blind.
 The wine pours a deep garnet with an opaque core and some rim variation; medium viscosity with moderate staining of the tears and signs of sediment.
 On the nose the wine is vinous with notes of cassis, blackberry, black plum, tobacco, menthol, leather, and mix of cool and warm spices.
 On the palate the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is long.
 This is really delicious.

-Popped and poured; enjoyed over the course of an hour.
-The 2006 Comtes de Champagne pours a straw color with a persistent mousse.
-On the nose, the wine is developing with notes of white peach, lemon curd, white flowers, lightly toasted brioche with chalk and limestone minerals.
-On the palate, the wine is dry with medium+ acid.
+From magnum.
+Popped and poured; enjoyed over the course of several hours.
+The 2012 pours a garnet color with a translucent core; medium+ viscosity with no staining of the tears.
+On the nose, the wine is developing with punchy notes of Morello cherry, raspberry, pomegranate, orange rind, red flowers, and a mix of cool and warm spices.
+On the palate, the wine is dry with high tannin and medium+ acid.
 Confirming the notes from the nose.
-The finish is long and creamy.
-This is delicious and fabulously balanced CdC.
-Drink now through 2036. — 13 days ago
+The finish is medium+ and the texture is almost chewy.
+The 2012 is still an awesome value; really tasty stuff.
+Drink now through 2042. — 20 days ago